ariakit/ariakit/packages/reakit/src/Portal/Portal.md

-`Portal` is built upon [React Portals](https://reactjs.org/docs/portals.html) and can be used alone or in combination with other components to dettach the element from the current DOM hierarchy and put it in a new `<div>`, which will be appended to `<body>`.
+`Portal` is built upon [React Portals](https://reactjs.org/docs/portals.html) and can be used alone or in combination with other components to detach the element from the current DOM hierarchy and put it in a new `<div>`, which will be appended to `<body>`.

 ```jsx
 import { Portal } from "reakit";